Developing America’s Next-Generation Energy Infrastructure

 Project Location

-The ultimate route will be determined through a process that includes resource data evaluation, a suitability analysis, and landowner feedback and is currently anticipated to be up to 300 miles long, extending from an existing substation in Pueblo, Colorado, to a proposed substation near Guymon, Oklahoma.
+The ultimate route will be determined through a process that includes resource data evaluation, a suitability analysis, and landowner feedback and is currently anticipated to be approximately 300 miles long, extending from an existing substation in Pueblo, Colorado, to a proposed substation near Guymon, Oklahoma.
 Converter stations will be constructed near each endpoint to convert between AC and DC energy, allowing for more efficient and reliable transmission.
 The route is still being developed and will not be finalized until input has been received from landowners, communities, and local, state and federal government officials.

 Landowner Relations